glycerine/rbook/README.md

 as the user's R session progresses.
 Should be usable under an ESS/emacs environment.

+The rbook provides an archive of plots and analysis together, much like a digital lab notebook.
+All data from the session is saved in a single portable file for easy backup and reference.

 * approach:

 To capture graphs, we run under Xvfb and